ThePoisoned1/DaMdBot/README.md

 -Check the gitignore to avoid uploading the bot conf and any other sensitive data

 1. Create the bot.
-    If u need help with this step there is a step by step on [Create a bot](./Templates/Create_a_bot.md).
+    If you need help with this step there is a step by step on [Create a bot](./Templates/Create_a_bot.md).

 2. Set up the requirements.
     Execute the commented lines in [requirements](./requirements.txt)